About IJ4EU

 What is IJ4EU?

-IJ4EU (Investigative Journalism for Europe) is a fund for cross-border investigative journalism in the EU.
+IJ4EU (Investigative Journalism for Europe) is a fund supporting cross-border investigative journalism in and around the European Union.
 We provide grants to teams of journalists or news organisations in Europe investigating topics of public interest.

 IJ4EU’s mission is to strengthen the watchdog role of investigative journalism in Europe.
 Its focus on supporting cross-border projects acknowledges the increasingly transnational nature of public-interest stories.

-Its purpose is to foster and strengthen collaboration among EU-based journalists and newsrooms through providing them with grant funding, coaching, training, expert support and networking opportunities.
-It also seeks to raise the value of and incentivise quality investigative journalism through launching a new award.
+Its purpose is to foster and strengthen collaboration among European journalists and newsrooms by providing them with grant funding, mentoring, training, expert support and networking opportunities.
+It also seeks to raise the value of and incentivise quality investigative journalism and build trust in the Fourth Estate.

 -